DevExpress-Examples/wpf-dock-layout-manager-use-the-layout-upgrade-event-to-upgrade-a-layout-from-one-version-to-another/Readme.md

 # WPF Dock Layout Manager – Upgrade the Application Layout Between Versions

-This example allows you to save and restore layouts and change the layout structure across different versions of the app.
+When you change the application layout (for example, adding new panels, enabling MDI mode, or rearranging groups) previously saved layouts may become outdated or incompatible.
+This example saves and restores layouts while supporting structural changes across different versions of the application.

+Use this example to:
+* Detect the version of the layout being restored.
+* Apply upgrade logic to adjust the layout for both [`DockLayoutManager`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) and nested controls like [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridCell.GridControl).
+* Preserve backward compatibility while keeping layouts aligned with the current application structure.

 ![Upgrade the Application Layout Between Versions](./Images/restore-version.jpg)

-When the layout changes (for example, panels are added, MDI mode is introduced, or groups are rearranged), previously saved layouts may become outdated or incomplete.
-This example helps you to do the following:

-- Detect the layout version being restored.
-- Apply conditional upgrade logic for both [`DockLayoutManager`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) and nested controls (such as [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridCell.GridControl)).
-- Ensure backward compatibility and keep your layout flexible and up to date.

 ## Implementation Details

 ### Version Management

-The [`DXSerializer.LayoutVersion`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Serialization.DXSerializer.LayoutVersion) property marks the version of the current layout.
-The [`ComboBoxEdit`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.ComboBoxEdit) control allows you to change this version at runtime:
+The [`DXSerializer.LayoutVersion`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Serialization.DXSerializer.LayoutVersion) property specifies the version of the current layout.
+In this example, the [`ComboBoxEdit`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.ComboBoxEdit) control allows the user to change the current layout version:

 ```xaml
 <dxe:ComboBoxEdit EditValue="{Binding ElementName=dockLayoutManager, Path=(dx:DXSerializer.LayoutVersion)}">